 While China (and now potentially, India) isn’t the be-all and end-all for U.S. recyclables, the move to single-stream recycling, in which all recyclables are to be placed in one container together, instead of separating out our papers, plastics, and glass, has lead to this sharp increase in contamination.
 This happens both when a non-recyclable material is thrown in with your recycling, and when a recyclable material is thrown in that hasn’t been washed out.
 In certain cities, if just one item in a load of recycling is considered contaminated the whole load will be taken to landfill.
 This is based off a model of simple economics; the margins for selling recyclable materials is low, and the more contaminated a load of recycling becomes, the lower these margins fall still, until it becomes more economically viable for the MRF to send the entire load to landfill.

-The image of people sorting through our recycling is largely a myth; rather than sorting, they’re usually looking for large materials and items that are clearly trash; such as food and used diapers, as well as plastic bags and anything else that could clog up their system.
+The image of people sorting through our recycling is largely a myth (they’re not pulling out your shrink wrap and styrofoam recycling and separating it from your cardboard); rather than sorting, they’re usually looking for large materials and items that are clearly trash; such as food and used diapers, as well as plastic bags and anything else that could clog up their system.

 What We Can Do